lukkystunt/simple_validation/README.md

 simple_validation
 =================

-a fast flexible form vaildation
+A fast flexible form vaildation using jquery